Top 10 SaaS Companies Doing Customer Support Right (& Key Takeaways)

 Even if a user isn’t exactly sure how to phrase a question, this feature makes it quick and easy to navigate directly to the most relevant article for their needs.

 Takeaway: Make it easy for users to find the information they want.

-Some companies make the mistake of believing that once they’ve published a knowledge base or set of self-service articles, their work in this area is complete.
+Some companies make the mistake of believing that once they’ve published a free online knowledge base or set of self-service articles, their work in this area is complete.
 But much like your product itself, your support resources should be a constant work in progress.
 Look for ways to improve it over time and make it as valuable to your users as possible.

 Of course, this can be challenging if your product is complex and requires a large database of information.
 But Evernote takes a proactive approach by asking users to let them know which articles are helpful — and which are in need of work.